Building skills for horse and rider,

 Megan attended Niagara Community College and then transferred to SUNY Cortland completing

 her degree in recreation/health studies and as a personal trainer.
 She did an internship with Steve and was able to realize where she fit into the horse industry.
 Though she completed her internship long ago, she continues her work with the Shanks and has visited, trained with and trained for them in their newer work with Alfred University.
-Megan established Mangold Ranch Versatility five years ago and with her family’s support she has created a working business that allows her to travel and continue to learn and grow within the horse industry.
+Megan established Mangold Ranch Versatility seven years ago and with her family’s support she has created a working business that allows her to travel and continue to learn and grow within the horse industry.

 She has become a Senior Trainer with Nationally known Gaited horse expert, Gary Lane, and continues to train and conduct clinics with him and with other trainers in his system.